Skip to main content

 Full Python Code

-Here is the full code for this example, slightly adjusted and wrapped into functions for better readability:
+Here is the full code for this example, slightly adjusted and wrapped into functions for better readability.
+Refer to the Task lifecycle code examples for a generic code template, applicable to all technologies.

 import json